mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 # 8. Project setup

 ## 8.1.
-Continous Integration with Coverage
+Continuos Integration with Coverage

 The package should have a continous integration flow on Pull Requests, which runs all of the CORE and GUI tests.
 This should also include coverage.